GiaJewels/Book-Scrapping/README.md

-📊 Web Scraping & Data Analysis for E-Commerce Insights Project Overview
+📊 Web Scraping & Data Analysis for E-Commerce Insights

+Project Overview

 This project focuses on extracting, cleaning, and analyzing e-commerce product data to generate meaningful business insights.
 The goal is to simulate a real-world data analytics workflow, covering the full data lifecycle from web scraping to insight-driven recommendations and presentation.

 Using Python, I collected product data from free-to-scrape e-commerce sources, processed and cleaned the dataset, performed exploratory data analysis (EDA), and summarized findings in a clear and professional format.
 This project demonstrates practical skills in web scraping, data cleaning, data visualization, and analytical reporting.

 🎯 Objectives

-Extract structured product data from e-commerce sources
+ - Extract structured product data from e-commerce sources.

-Clean and preprocess raw data for analysis
+ - Clean and preprocess raw data for analysis.

-Perform exploratory data analysis to identify trends and patterns
+ - Perform exploratory data analysis to identify trends and patterns.

-Generate actionable insights and recommendations
+ - Generate actionable insights and recommendations.

-Present results in a professional and well-documented GitHub repository
+ - Present results in a professional and well-documented GitHub repository.

 🛠️ Tools & Technologies

-Python
+ - Python

-BeautifulSoup / Requests (Web Scraping)
+- BeautifulSoup / Requests (Web Scraping)

-Pandas & NumPy (Data Cleaning & Processing)
+- Pandas & NumPy (Data Cleaning & Processing)

-Matplotlib & Seaborn (Data Visualization)
+- Matplotlib & Seaborn (Data Visualization)

-Jupyter Notebook (Exploratory Data Analysis)
+- Jupyter Notebook (Exploratory Data Analysis)

-GitHub (Version Control & Presentation)
+- GitHub (Version Control & Presentation)

 📁 Project Structure
 ├── data/